 Having a lawyer is critical to the divorce process–but not all lawyers are financial experts.
 We can help you to avoid the common financial pitfalls of divorce and show you the short and long-term financial impact of a proposed settlement so that you can make an informed decision.

-I Can Help You Understand:
+We Can Help You Understand:

-How I Help Divorcing Individuals
+How We Help Divorcing Individuals

 The financial ramifications of a divorce can be devastating.
 But, with proper planning and expert help from professionals specializing in financially equitable divorce settlements, you can increase your chances of arriving at a settlement that fully addresses your long-term financial needs -- and your spouses too.
 What's missing in most divorce processes is financial expertise.
-I can forecast the long-term effects of the settlement.
+We can forecast the long-term effects of the settlement.
 By using a Divorce professional such as myself, both partners have a clearer view of their financial futures.
 Only then can they approach a settlement that fully addresses the financial needs and capabilities of each.